open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-pull-request.md

 # Creating a Pull Request and Deleting a Branch Tutorial

 A pull request is a proposal to merge modifications from one branch into another.
 It allows collaborators to review and discuss the proposed changes before integrating them into the main codebase.
-[This guide on Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) contains more information on their propar usage.
+[This guide on Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) contains more information on their proper usage.

 ## 1. Open a Pull Request